HazemElrefaei/HEAR_ROS_BRIDGE/README.md

-This repository contains ros interface utilizing the HEAR_Architecture
+This repository contains ros interface utilizing the hear_ros_bridge